jgentsch11/NeoPixelRasberryPiPicoPython/README.md

 ```

 **Configuring Raspberry Pi Pico**
-1. place your Pico onto the breadboard.
+1. Place your Pico onto the breadboard.
-2. Connect your wires to GPIO 0, GPIO 40, GPIO 38
+2. Connect your wires to GPIO 0 (data pin), GPIO 40 (power), GPIO 38 (ground)
+3. The LED lights I purchased had 5 wires coming out of it.
+Two of those wires (power and ground) go to your dc barrel jack and be your power source and go to your outlet or battery pack.
+The other three wires go to your pico/breadboard.
+A) DIN (data in) will go to your GPIO 0   B) 5v will go to GPIO 40 (power pin)   C) the ground wire will go to GPIO 38 (ground).

 ![alt text](https://github.com/jgentsch11/NeoPixelRasberryPiPicoPython/blob/main/pico_breadboard_setup.jpg?raw=true)
 ![alt text](https://github.com/jgentsch11/NeoPixelRasberryPiPicoPython/blob/main/pico_pinout.JPG?raw=true)